You can't afford to top up your prepayment meter

 Your supplier has to take into account how much you can afford, so tell them if anything has changed since you first agreed your repayments.
 For example, if your income has decreased.

-Tell your supplier if you use electricity for heating.
+If you use electricity for heating

 Some suppliers add up heating separately.
 Unless you mention your electric heating, they might reduce the amount you pay back on the rest of your electricity, but leave your heating repayments the same.

 If you run out of credit you’ll build up extra debt to your supplier, for example you'll need to pay back any emergency credit you use.
 You can agree how to pay it back with your supplier.